Western New Mexico Athletics

 The philosophy of Western New Mexico University is that all students, whether they are student-athletes or not, should be treated equably.
 However, owing to eligibility considerations, student-athletes’ grades and/or class attendance is often checked at more frequent intervals than students who do not participate in athletics.

-A qualifier can receive aid, practice and compete as a freshman.
+A qualifier has met all of the above criteria and can receive athletic aid, practice, and compete as a freshman.

-Both partial qualifier and nonqualifier need to fulfill a year in residency before they can compete.
+*Both partial qualifier and non-qualifier need to fulfill a year of residence before they can compete.

 Transfer Academic Requirements:

-1. All junior college transfer students must register or be registered with the NCAA Clearinghouse and must complete a NCAA Amateurism Certification questionnaire.
+- All two and four-year transfer students must register or be registered with the NCAA Eligibility Center (Clearing House) and must complete a NCAA Amateurism Certification questionnaire.

-1. Be a full-time student - minimum enrollment of 12 hours/semester.
+- Be a full-time student - minimum enrollment of 15 credit hours per semester.

 Drop/Add/Withdraw from a course - full-time enrollment is determined when the drop/add/withdrawal becomes official in accordance with procedures for all students.

-1. Completion of an average of 12 semester hours per term during previous academic year (fall and spring) with a minimum of six successfully completed hours per term (fall and spring).
+- Completion of an average of 18 semester hours per term during previous academic year (fall and spring) with a minimum of 9 successfully completed hours per term (fall and spring).

 Hours Accepted for Degree Credit: First two years – successful completion of 24 credits per year towards any degree.